 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Preston Crowell : Care must be taken when handling Matrigel to ensure that it doesn’t harden prior to plating cells into organoid culture, as in steps 2.3 through 2.5

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Jenna Giafaglione : We can collect RNA from organoids to perform RNA sequencing, which will tell us about how gene expression profiles change during organoid formation or in response to manipulation.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Johnny Diaz: This assay has enabled the prostate field to have a reproducible ex vivo assay to study fundamental aspects of epithelial biology, and identify regulators of development and differentiation.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Author Name: Takao Hashimoto: DAPI used for microscopy can cause skin irritation.
+UV light can also be harmful.
+Personal protective equipment is essential.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.